-Group Visit + Program: A 2.5-hour visit that includes an in-depth curriculum-based workshop (see below for choices) led by a Children's Museum of New Hampshire educator (30 minutes) plus free exploration time within the Children's Museum of New Hampshire (2 hours).
+Group Visit + Program: A 2.5-hour visit featuring a 30-minute hands-on workshop led by a museum educator plus free exploration time within the Children's Museum of New Hampshire.
 We can accommodate up to three classrooms of students per visit.
+Choose from the workshop topics below:

 Choose one of these topics for your visit: